Twenty-second Dynasty of Egypt: Celebration and folklore

-The rise to power of the Twenty-second dynasty and its founder Sheshqonq, a Libyan Amazigh king of the Meshwesh tribe, is remembered as year 0 of the Berber calendar celebrated by the Berber New Year each year: the Yennayer.
+The rise to power of the Twenty-second dynasty and its founder Sheshqonq, a Libyan Berber king of the Meshwesh tribe abbreviated as Ma by ancient Egyptians according to Egyptologists, is remembered as year 0 of the Berber calendar celebrated by the Berber New Year each year: the Yennayer.
 The character is known as Ouchachnaq, hero of a Kabyle tale, "Sheshqonq and Mira", but is also mentioned in an ancient Berber nursery rhyme from the region under the name of Ouchnaq.